alfkjartan/ackermann_vehicle/README.md

 ## Troubleshooting
 The vehicle includes a camera that in some installations of gazebo causes a crash when the gazebo world is launched.
 These steps install gazebo9 which may help:
 1. Remove ros-kinetic-gazebo `sudo apt purge ros-kinetic-gazebo*`
 2. Install newer version of gazebo following the instructions for "Alternative installation: Step-by-step" found [here](http://gazebosim.org/tutorials?tut=install_ubuntu).
-OBS: Instead of installing gazebo in the final step with `sudo apt-get install gazebo9`, install the ros package for gazebo9 using `sudo apt install ros-kinetic-gazebo9-ros ros-kinetic-gazebo9-ros-control ros-kinetic-gazebo9-pkgs ros-kinetic-msgs ros-kinetic-gazebo9-plugins`
+OBS: Instead of installing gazebo in the final step with `sudo apt install gazebo9`, install the ros package for gazebo9 using `sudo apt install ros-kinetic-gazebo9-ros ros-kinetic-gazebo9-ros-control ros-kinetic-gazebo9-pkgs ros-kinetic-msgs ros-kinetic-gazebo9-plugins`